helcat/pie/README.md

 * `new Pie_Encoded_Destination(new File(Pie_Utils.getDesktopPath()))`

 Add a destination to the configuration.
 Enter a folder, this is where you want the encoded file to be stored.
 You can give the new file a name, but if one is not entered the name of the file to encoded will be used. "png" or "zip" will be added so an extension is not required.
+If "Pie_Encoded_Destination" is not used the "desktop" path with be used.

 ### Pie Shape
 Encoding only.
 (Optional) Changes the shape of the image.
 Values allowed are :